TheHive-Project/Docker-Templates/docker/thehive4-cortex3-misp-shuffle/README.md

 Structure would look like:
 ```
 ├── docker-compose.yml
+├── README.md
-├── elasticsearch_data
+├── thehive
-|── elasticsearch_logs
+│   └── application.conf
 ├── cortex
 │   └── application.conf
-|── thehive
-|   └── application.conf
+└── vol
+    ├── cassandra-data
-|── data
+    ├── data
+    ├── elasticsearch_data
+    ├── elasticsearch_logs
+    ├── index
-|── mysql
+    ├── mysql
+    ├── shuffle-apps
+    ├── shuffle-database
+    └── shuffle-files
 ```
-If you run docker-compose with sudo, ensure you have created elasticsearch_data and elasticsearch_logs folders with non root user, otherwise elasticsearch container will not start.
+If you run docker-compose with sudo, ensure you have created vol/elasticsearch_data and vol/elasticsearch_logs folders with non root user, otherwise elasticsearch container will not start.
+In the same way permission must be granted to vol/index folder or thehive container will raise issues.

 ### ElasticSearch
 ElasticSearch container likes big mmap count (https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) so from shell you can change with